Diffusion-based Cumulative Adversarial Purification for Vision Language Models: Experiments

 \shortsection{Baselines} We compare DiffCAP with two categories of adversarial defense methods.
 The first category includes adversarially fine-tuned vision encoders.
-Since both OF and LLaVA adopt CLIP as their vision backbone, we replace their CLIP vision encoder with two robust variants: TeCoA \cite{mao2022understanding} and FARE \cite{schlarmann2024robust}.
+Since both OF and LLaVA adopt CLIP as their vision backbone, we replace their CLIP vision encoder with two robust variants: TeCoA~\citep{mao2022understanding} and FARE~\citep{schlarmann2024robust}.
 TeCoA applies supervised adversarial training, while FARE employs an unsupervised loss.
-The second category includes purification methods.
-We consider: JPEG-DL \cite{salamah2024jpeg}, the trainable JPEG compression layer to remove adversarial perturbations; DiffPure \cite{nie2022diffusion}, the first approach leveraging the diffusion process to recover the clean image in the pixel space; CLIPure \cite{zhang2025clipure}, the latest method that operates directly in the CLIP latent space.
+The second category includes purification methods: JPEG-DL~\citep{salamah2024jpeg}, the trainable JPEG compression layer to remove adversarial perturbations; DiffPure~\citep{nie2022diffusion}, the first approach leveraging the diffusion process to recover the clean image in the pixel space; CLIPure~\citep{zhang2025clipure}, the latest method that operates directly in the CLIP latent space.

-\textbf{Hyperparameters.} The algorithms are implemented through PyTorch, and all experiments are conducted on an NVIDIA A100 GPU.
+\textbf{Hyperparameters.} The algorithms are implemented through PyTorch, and main experiments are conducted on an NVIDIA A100 40G GPU.
 By default, we use the ViT-B/32 CLIP vision encoder to ensure computational efficiency.
-We take advantage of the pre-trained diffusion model from \cite{dhariwal2021diffusion}.
-Following \cref{alg:adaptive_threshold_calc}, we determine the threshold $\tau=0.96$ on subsets comprising $100$ random images from each of the datasets mentioned above.
-For all the experiments, we fix the threshold.
-More experimental details can be found in the supplementary material.
+For the forward diffusion, we schedule noise with $\beta_{\min} = 0.1$, $\beta_{\max} = 20$, and a fixed step size of $0.01$.
+In the reverse generation, we employ guided diffusion with a step size of $0.015$.
+We take advantage of the pre-trained diffusion model from~\citep{dhariwal2021diffusion}.
+Following~\cref{alg:adaptive_threshold_calc}, we determine the threshold $\tau=0.96$ on subsets comprising $100$ random clean-adversarial image pairs from the datasets mentioned above.